UncraftedName/portal1-python-scripts/README.md

 This is a collection of python scripts that I've been using for Portal 1 related stuff.
 The most important part of this is the [Ipc Handler python file](src/ipc_stuff/ipc_handler_v2.py).
 This can be used to establish a connection to the [spt plugin](https://github.com/YaLTeR/SourcePauseTool) when it is loaded in-game.
 I will possibly add/change all of this functionality in the near future, this is all very much a work in progress.

 ## How to establish a connection to spt
-To establish a connection, load the plugin in-game by following the instructions on the spt repo.
-Then, type  `y_spt_ipc 1` in the console.
+First, load the plugin in-game by following the instructions on the spt repo, then type  `y_spt_ipc 1` in the console.
 Here is an example of how to use the IPC handler:
 ```python
 from pprint import pprint  # pretty print